FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Leave the ACLs on the Cloud Storage bucket as-is.
 Disable Cloud VPN, and have developers use Identity-Aware Proxy (IAP) to connect.
 Create an organization policy to enforce public access protection.

--Create a custom role to restrict access to what developers are allowed to do.
+**-Create a custom role to restrict access to what developers are allowed to do.
 Create a group for the developers, and associate the group with your custom role.
-Ensure that the custom role does not have "cloudsql.instances.export."
+Ensure that the custom role does not have "cloudsql.instances.export."**
+_(Correct!
+In this scenario, using a predefined role is inappropriate because the most appropriate predefined role, Cloud SQL Viewer, contains the cloudsql.instances.export capability, which would allow the database to be exported.)_

 5.
 Cymbal Direct’s social media app must run in a separate project from its APIs and web store.
 You want to use Identity and Access Management (IAM) to ensure a secure environment.
 How should you set up IAM?